NBVOA Logo

 Getting Paid

-You will be paid every two weeks directly from the association.
-It will include matches from Monday thru the second Saturday.
-Checks will be mailed or available for pickup Sunday.
+You will be paid every two to three weeks directly from the association.
+It will include matches from Monday thru the second or third Saturday.
+Direct Deposit is available or checks will be mailed on Monday.

 +As required by law, Form #1099 will be submitted for all officials earning $600.00 or more during the calendar year.